pts/oix-wcfd32/README.md

   I managed to figure it out by looking at the files in *bld/w32loadr* in OpenWatcom 1.0.

+## Porting tools in WCFD32

+WCFD32 provides the runner program *oixrun*, which can find the OIX program headers in a program file, load the OIX program image and execute it.
+*oixrun* is implemented for Linux i386 (it runs with both 32-bit and 64-bit Linux kernels), 32-bit DOS and Win32 (it runs on both 32-bit and 64-bit Windows).
+It will be implemented for FreeBSD i386.

+WCFD32 provides the converter program *wcfd32stub* (currently it runs only on Linux i386) which can extract the OIX program headers and image from a program file (typically an .exe, such as *binw/wasm.exe*), and build new program files by adding a different loader.

+WCFD32 provides the following loaders (and *wcfd32stub* can add them):

+* The MZ-flavored loader is an .exe program which works on both 32-bit DOS (including emulators such as DOSBox) and Win32 (buth 32-bit and 64-bit Windows).
+It has very little memory overhead, and on DOS it can use all available conventional and high memory (transparently).
+The program file is
+  self-contained: with the loader and OIX program combined to a single .exe file, no other files are needed on the target system to run the program.
+  The memory overhead is very small, only about 64 KiB.

+* The ELF-flavored loader is a Linux i386 executable program (running on 32-bit and 64-bit Linux kernels).
+In the future the same program will run on FreeBSD i386 as well.
+The program file is self-contained: with the loader and OIX program combined to a single, statically linked ELF executable file, no other files are needed on the target system to run the program. *qemu-i386* can be used to run it on non-x86 Linux systems.

+## Building OIX programs from NASM assembly source

+You can use the *hello.nasm*, *example.nasm* and *oixrun.nasm* NASM assembly source files in the Git repository can be used as tutorials and reference implementations to write your own programs.

+Please note that NASM (just like other assemblers if a linker is not involved) is not able to generate relocation entries, so these programs are written as position-independent code (PIC).
+Currently this means that one register (EBP) is used to hold the program base address, and thus it cannot be used for other purposes at the same time.

+The *compile_wcfd32stub.sh* shell script builds these programs (both with the MZ-flavored loader and the ELF-flavored loader) automatically.

+## Proof of concept for building OIX programs from C source

 The build process is automated in the *cf/compile.sh* shell script in wcfd32-port.
 It uses modern OpenWatcom v2 tools and source files from OpenWatcom 1.0 (2003-01-24).
 Its outline: